dotnettools/SharpGrabber/README.md

 <img src="./assets/SharpGrabberDesktop-ScreenShot-1.png" alt="SharpGrabber.Desktop application" />

 ## Contribution
-Your contributions are much appreciated!
+You are most welcome to contribute!
 - Support for more media providers such as *DailyMotion*, *Instagram*, *Facebook*, *Twitch* etc.
 - Accelerate downloads in the desktop app (like a download manager)

 ## License
-Copyright &copy; 2021 Javid Shoaei<br />
+Copyright &copy; 2021 Javid Shoaei and other contributors<br />

 This project is licensed under the GNU Lesser General Public License (LGPL) version 3.